-1. First enter a pattern (5 to 65 degrees two-theta with 0.02 degree steps and at least 5 seconds count time per step) for pure ZnO (obtained from Fisher Scientific, Certified A.C.S.., Dry Process; 3 g ground in a McCrone mill with 4 ml of methanol) into the Full Pattern sheet, column L. This pattern should be shifted so that the XRD peaks have "true" positions when compared with published values (e.g., the 110 reflection maximum should be at 56.60 degrees two-theta for Cu K-alpha radiation).
+1. First enter a pattern (5 to 65 degrees two-theta with 0.02 degree steps and at least 5 seconds count time per step) for pure ZnO (obtained from Fisher Scientific, Certified A.C.S., Dry Process; 1 g ground in a McCrone mill with 4 ml of methanol) into column D of the Input sheet, and plot it by entering 1 in cell B22 and clicking the Start button.
+Next copy the modified pattern, which has automatically been smoothed (using a moving average of 3) and shifted with respect to the ZnO standard currently in the program, from cells S2:S3002 in the Input sheet, and paste it into column L of the Full Pattern sheet (under the Edit menu, choose Paste Special, Values).
+Fill in zero cells at either end of the pattern with adjacent values.
+This pattern will have been shifted automatically during plotting so that the XRD peaks have "true" positions when compared with published values (e.g., check that the 110 zincite reflection maximum is at 56.64 degrees two-theta for Cu K-alpha radiation).
 Use exactly this same ZnO chemical in all analyses.